 - Lemon juice → Balances the berries’ sweetness.

-- Honey → To compliment the kefir.
+- Honey → To sweeten.
 (Or use maple syrup or agave if making a vegan version).

 - Crème de mûre (optional) → A blackberry liqueur that deepens the coulis.